WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

-A server MUST maintain a timer, with a value equal to 5 seconds, for which it will hold the call in its current state without any active signaling byway.
-If the server does not receive a signaling byway before the expiration of this timer, it MUST consider the call as ended.
+A server MUST maintain a timer, with a value equal to 5 seconds, for which it will hold the call in its current state without any active signalling byway.
+If the server does not receive a signalling byway before the expiration of this timer, it MUST consider the call as ended.

-If the server receives a signaling or media byway for a call that is in the TERMINATED, it MUST reject the transaction with an XX response code.
+If the server receives a signalling or media byway for a call that is in the TERMINATED, it MUST reject the transaction with an XX response code.

 Note that the call resource itself - the URI - still exists.
-POST transactions for signaling and media are not permitted against it once the call is in an ended state.
+POST transactions for signalling and media are not permitted against it once the call is in an ended state.
 However, a server MUST maintain the resource for at least one day, to facilitate a GET request against it.
 As described below, a GET request against a call resource allows